2024–2025 Annual Report: Stewardship

 GOVERNANCE & FINANCIAL TRANSPARENCY

+UWGT has a robust Finance, Audit and Risk Committee consisting of eight members who operate independently.
+The Committee meets twice annually — independent from management, to engage with KPMG, UWGT’s auditors.
 The Committee oversees the audit and financial controls, budget and financial management, investment management, risk management and digital transformation workplan on behalf of the Board of Trustees.

 The UWGT Audited Financial Statements consolidate the financial results of UWGT’s operations, capital expenditures and The Tomorrow Fund™.
-They are prepared in accordance with Canadian Accounting Standards for Not-For-Profit (ASNPO) and are also in alignment to United Way Centraide Canada’s Transparency, Accountability and Financial Reporting (TAFR) standards.
+They are prepared in accordance with Canadian Accounting Standards for Not-For-Profit (ASNPO) and are also in alignment with United Way Centraide Canada’s Transparency, Accountability and Financial Reporting (TAFR) standards.

-2. Reaching Home, York Region
+1. Reaching Home, York Region (RH-YR).

-3. Peel Newcomer Strategy Group
+2. Peel Newcomer Strategy Group (PSNG).

-• Annual Agreement with Region of Peel
+• Agreement with Region of Peel (RoP) — ending as at end of December 31-26.

-4. Hydro Settlement Fund
+4. Hydro Settlement Fund — on-going until the funds are expended.

-5. Youth Challenge Fund
+5. Youth Challenge Fund — on-going until the funds are expended.

 FINANCIAL HIGHLIGHTS

-Fiscal Year FY 22-23 FY 21-22 FY 20-21
+Fiscal Year FY 24-25

 Overall Revenue

-In this third unprecedented year of the COVID-19 pandemic environment, Overall Revenue was at $134.8 million [Items 1, 2 & 3] when excluding UWGT’s activities for its investment portfolio, i.e., $3 million [Item 4].
+Overall revenue was at $147.2 million [Items 1, 2 & 3] when excluding UWGT’s activities for its investment portfolio, i.e., $8.3 million [Item 4].

-The $134.8 million for FY 22-23—when excluding $$$ from Investment Activities [Item 4], compares to the previous year of $142.2 million.
-This is a decrease of ($7.4 million), which is driven by:
+The $147.2 million for FY 24-25 — when excluding investment activities [Item 4], compares to the previous year of $153.3 million.
+This is a net decrease of ($6.1 million), which is driven by:

 Overall Distributions & Community Programs

-Operating Surplus
+Operating Surplus / (Deficit)

 Going Forward

-2022–23 Board and Committees
+2024–25 Board and Committees

 We thank our Board of Trustees and Committee members for their wisdom, commitment and passion to steer our organization in the achievement of our mission.